ambreen112/ai_generate_book/book-site/docs/1-foundation/02-kinematics-dynamics.md

 sidebar_position: 2
 ---

-# Kinematics and Dynamics of Humanoid Robots
+# Chapter 2: Kinematics and Dynamics of Humanoid Robots

 ## Introduction: The Language of Robot Motion